Thomas Gilbert (minister)

-Thomas Gilbert (1613–1694) was an English ejected minister of the seventeenth century.
+Thomas Gilbert (1613–15 July 1694) was an English ejected minister of the seventeenth century.

 Biography

 Thomas Gilbert, son of William Gilbert of Prees, Shropshire, was born in 1613.
 In 1629 he became a student in St Edmund Hall, Oxford, his tutor being Ralph Morhall.
 After graduating B.A. on 28 May 1633, he obtained some employment in Ireland, but returned to Oxford and graduated M.A. on 7 November 1638.
 Through the favour of Philip, fourth baron Wharton, he obtained the vicarage of Upper Winchendon, Buckinghamshire, and (about 1644) the vicarage of St Laurence's Church, Reading, Berkshire, when he took the covenant.

 He sided with the Independents, according to Tanner (a statement which seems questionable, according to the Dictionary of National Biography), and was created B.D. on 19 May 1648 at the parliamentary visitation of Oxford.
 About the same time he exchanged his cure at Reading for the rectory of Edgmond, Shropshire.
 Tanner says he was appointed in the room of an ejected royalist, but of this there is no record in Walker.
 He gained great influence, and was nicknamed the ‘bishop of Shropshire.’
 In 1654 he was made assistant to the commissioners for ejecting insufficient ministers in Shropshire, Middlesex, and Westminster.
 Peck prints a letter (28 August 1658) from Gilbert to Henry Scobell.
-At the Restoration he lost the rectory of Edgmond, and he was ejected from Winchendon by the Uniformity Act of 1662.
+At the Restoration he lost the rectory of Edgmond, and he was ejected from Winchendon by the Act of Uniformity 1662.
 Hereupon he retired to Oxford, where he and his wife lived quietly in St Ebbe's parish.
 He is said by Edmund Calamy to have been the means of keeping Robert South from becoming an Arminian.
 He still preached frequently in the family of Lord Wharton and in other private houses.
 On the issue of Charles II's Royal Declaration of Indulgence (15 March 1672) Gilbert joined with three ejected Presbyterians in gathering a congregation at a house ‘in Thames Street, without the north gate.’
 This did not last long, as the indulgence was quashed in the following year, replaced by the Test Act.